GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

              Set computational region from RGB composition.

-          Also note that all three raster maps in composition should be mofified by :grasscmd:`r.null`.
+          Also note that all three raster maps in composition should be modified by :grasscmd:`r.null`.
 This operation can be automated by :grasscmd:`Graphical Modeler <g.gui.gmodeler>`
           or by scriping in Python, see :doc:`Lesson 3
           <../lesson3/index>` for details.